rravipra/NLP/README.md

 4) Bigrams.ipynb - The Jupyter notebook for the bi-gram model
 5) Trigrams.ipynb - The Jupyter notebook for the tri-gram model
 6) BPE.ipynb - The Jupyter notebook for the Byte-pair encoding model on a text document.
+7) Tokenizer_whitespace.ipynb - The Jupyter notebook for the Whitespace Tokenizer model using Logistic Regression

 # Data